Quantum bit threads of MERA tensor network in large $c$ limit: Interpretation

 \subsection{The large c limit}

 Central charge $c$ is a measure of the number of degrees of freedom.
-In a strong coupling limit of field theory, when the number of degree of freedom are very large $c\sim N^2\gg 1$ the string interaction becomes weak and we just consider the classical string limit\cite{Maldacena:1997re,tHooft:1973alw}.
+In a strong coupling limit of field theory, when the number of degree of freedom is very large $c\sim N^2\gg 1$ the string interaction becomes weak and we just consider the classical string limit \cite{Maldacena:1997re,tHooft:1973alw}.
 In other words, in such a limit one can discuss something about the dynamics of quantum CFT by studying a dual semiclassical gravitational physics in space-time.

-In (\ref{a.10}) we take out $\rho$ from the integral because we have restricted all the isometries tensor in tensor network in a same type.
+In (\ref{a.10}) we take out $\rho$ from the integral because we have restricted all the isometries tensor in tensor network in the same type.
 This corresponds to the second version of QMF/QMC conjecture since we loss the freedom to assign tensors.
 In this circumstance the QMF/QMC conjecture is not always valid even when each edge has the same capacity, just like the MERA.
-What we have is a bound for QMF: $QMF(G,a) \le QMC(G,a)$.
+What we have is a bound for QMF: $QMF(G,a) \le QMC(G,a)$, i.e., flux in each edge can not reach its maximal capacity.
+This is what a MERA of real CFT needs to has.

 Fortunately, recent work from Hastingss \cite{QMF_2} proved that this conjecture is ``asymptotically'' true in the limit as $\chi \rightarrow \infty$.
 That is to say, the ratio of the QMF to the QMC converges to 1 as $\chi$ tends to infinity.
 We write $QMF(G, \chi, O)$ to denote the QMF for a given graph $G$ with ordering $O$ and capacity $\chi$ in every edge.
 Ref. \cite{QMF_2} showed that